testflows/TestFlows-WebSite/source/_posts/blog/using-atomic-propositions-and-equivalence-classes-part1.md

 Atomic propositions and equivalence classes offer a practical solution for making testing manageable when dealing with large or infinite input domains.
 While these concepts are widely used in formal verification—such as in [Exhaustive Model-Based Equivalence Class Testing by W. Huang and J. Peleska, 2013](https://link.springer.com/chapter/10.1007/978-3-642-41707-8_4), from which we'll borrow the formal definition of equivalence classes—they are extremely useful in everyday testing tasks.

-In this post, we'll explore how atomic propositions and equivalence classes help us choose "representative values" when input spaces are large.
-These values represent groups of inputs that behave equivalently, allowing us to ensure the system is thoroughly tested without needing to cover every possible input within each group.
-Given that atomic propositions and equivalence classes are commonly used in formal verification, we'll also delve into the formal mathematical notation that defines these concepts.
+In this two-part post, we explore how atomic propositions and equivalence classes help us select "representative values" when input spaces are large.
+These representative values group inputs that behave equivalently, enabling thorough system testing without needing to cover every possible input within each group.
+Given that atomic propositions and equivalence classes are commonly used in formal verification, we also delve into the formal mathematical notation that defines these concepts.

 <!-- more -->